 Note from So Greatly Loved

-Sid Roth interviewed Dr Simmons on ‘It’s Supernatural’ three years ago.
+Sid Roth interviewed Dr Simmons on ‘It’s Supernatural’ several years ago.
 It is an enormously uplifting interview, simply full of the miraculous.
 I feel the Lord would have me share the video link.
 May you be blessed as much as I have been.

 In this first article in a series on the Rapture, Scripture quotations marked TPT are from The Passion Translation New Testament with Psalms, Proverbs and Song of Songs, translated from Hebrew, Greek and Aramaic texts by Dr Brian Simmons.
 Copyright 2017 by BroadStreet Publishing Group, LLC.
 Used by permission.
 All rights reserved. thePassionTranslation.com.